AIPowerGrid/grid-wingman/README.md

 # Cognito

-All-around tiny browser-augmented chat client for open-source language models.
-Develop based on [sidellama](https://github.com/gyopak/sidellama)
+All-around tiny chrome extension for both local and cloud LLMs.
+Enjoy AI in your browser.
+Build on [sidellama](https://github.com/gyopak/sidellama)

 ## Plan